agile-learning-institute/mentorHub/specifications/PRINCIPLES.md

 Service disposability has two very different meanings within an architecture.
 The first is pretty straight forward, in an orchestrated container environment the developer should assume that the process will be stopped and started frequently.
 While the application and containers may in fact have rather long run life, the principle of fast start / stop operations is a key attribute of a service that can be orchestrated effectively.

 The second and more esoteric aspect of disposability has to do with the size of the service.
-The principle is that any recreating a service from scracth may be eaiser than untangling complex code written by a long-gone developer.
+The principle is that recreating a service from scracth may be eaiser than untangling complex code written by a long-gone developer.
 This principle has a direct impact on the autonomous development aspects of a microservice architecture and dove-tails with the configurability principles.

 ## Service Observability